East Java Itinerary: A Complete Guide to the Spectacular Volcanic Island 2024

 Onwards Travel to Bali or Lombok:

-After youhave completed your East Java itinerary, then consider doing some island hopping to neighbouring islads such as Lombok or Bali.
-They can easily be accessed through ariport or ferry and I would highly reccomend visiting this small but mighty islands!
+After you have completed your East Java itinerary, consider island hopping to neighbouring islands such as Lombok or Bali.
+These islands can easily be accessed through airport or ferry, and I highly recommend visiting these small but mighty islands!

 Onwards Travel to Bali: